 Led by Fool co-founder Tom Gardner, our Hidden Gems recommendations are beating the market by 19 percentage points on average.
 If you'd like see the stocks we're recommending today, click here to try Hidden Gems free for 30 days.
 There is no obligation to subscribe.

 This article was originally published on Aug.
 21, 2007.
 It has been updated.

 Fool contributor Todd Wenning enjoys a good roller coaster now and again, specifically Apollo's Chariot at Busch Gardens Europe.
-He owns shares of Sun Hydraulics, which is a Hidden Gems pick.
-National City is a Motley Fool Income Investor pick.
-Akamai is a Rule Breakers choice.
-Moody's is a Stock Advisor selection.
+He owns shares of Sun Hydraulics, a Hidden Gems pick.
+Under Armour is a Rule Breakers choice.
+Sears Holdings is an Inside Value selection.
 The Fool has a disclosure policy.